Siege of Kiev (1240): Siege

 The vanguard army under Batu's cousin Möngke came near the city.
 Möngke was apparently taken by the splendor of Kiev and offered the city terms for surrender, but his envoys were killed.
 The Mongols chose to assault the city.
 Batu Khan destroyed the forces of the Rus vassals, the Chorni Klobuky, who were on their way to relieve Kiev, and the entire Mongol army camped outside the city gates, joining Möngke's troops.

+Scholar Alexander Maiorov (2016) compared all the dates in the surviving records of the events, concluding that the siege of Kiev lasted just nine days, from 28 November to 6 December 1240.
 On 28 November, the Mongols set up catapults near one of the three gates of old Kiev where tree cover extended almost to the city walls.
 The Mongols then began a bombardment that lasted several days.
 On 6 December, Kiev's walls were breached, and hand-to-hand combat followed in the streets.
 The Kievans suffered heavy losses and Dmytro was wounded by an arrow.

-When night fell the Mongols held their positions while the Kievans retreated to the central parts of the city.
+When night fell, the Mongols held their positions while the Kievans retreated to the central parts of the city.
 Many people crowded into the Church of the Tithes.
 The next day, as the Mongols commenced the final assault, the church's balcony collapsed under the weight of the people standing on it, crushing many.
 After the Mongols won the battle, they plundered Kiev.
 Most of the population was massacred.
 Out of 50,000 inhabitants before the invasion, about 2,000 survived.
 Most of the city was burned and only six out of forty major buildings remained standing.
 Dmytro, however, was shown mercy for his bravery.

-After their victory at Kiev, the Mongols were free to advance into Hungary and Poland.